Holiday in Santa Fe

-Holiday In Santa Fe, is a 2021 American made-for-television romantic comedy holiday film directed by Jody Margolin Hahn, starring Mario Lopez and Emeraude Toubia.
-It was originally broadcast on Friday, December 10, 2021.
+Holiday In Santa Fe is a 2021 American Christmas romantic comedy television film directed by Jody Margolin Hahn (in her feature directorial debut), written by Cristela Alonzo, and starring Mario Lopez and Emeraude Toubia.
+It was originally broadcast on Lifetime on December 10, 2021.

 Plot

-Belinda Sawyer, an executive at one of the largest greeting card and holiday décor chains in Chicago arrives in Santa Fe to seize the opportunity to acquire Casa de Milagro, a family-owned business that makes holiday ornaments and décor inspired by Mexican Christmas traditions.
+Belinda Sawyer, an executive at one of the largest greeting card and holiday décor chains in Chicago arrives in Santa Fe, New Mexico to seize the opportunity to acquire Casa de Milagro, a family-owned business that makes holiday ornaments and décor inspired by Mexican Christmas traditions.
 Their award-winning designs, created by matriarch Milagro Ortega, are highly sought-after each holiday season.
 With help from their father, siblings Tony and Magdalena have run the store in Santa Fe all their lives.
 But when their beloved Milagro unexpectedly dies, the family struggles to find its heart.
 As sparks fly between Belinda and Tony, Belinda realizes there is more to Casa de Milagro than meets the eye.